ThreatResponse/serverless-vulnerable-azure/README.md

   * Per customer, sums costs and then sends the bill out
   * Marks as billed? (allowing spoofing)
 * API endpoint for writing charges? (not implemented yet, maybe unneccesary)
-  * Change code to not accept your credit card -- IF mutation is possible
+  * Change code to not accept your credit card?

 Exploitation path:
 * Discover arbitrary code execution in initial API endpoint:
   * Since path is read-only, we're not too worried about breaking things
-  * exploit is.. not sure
+  * exploit is just eval'ing some JSON to make things super simple
   * Information gained:
-    * Master key / secure key
+    * Master key / secure key (encrypted, haven't dug into how to decrypt)
     * List of other functions (we didn't know about the other ones)
     * General access
 * Dump sources of other functions as wanted